the-vampiire/chingu-chimp/testingInstructions.md

     * command: `/checkin` with or without partners
         * when you get to the confirmation message choose reset
         * select different choices then submit
-    * note: a soft reset will keep the original partner's but allow you to change your choice of check-in type and activity
+    * note: a soft reset will keep the original partners but allow you to change your choice of check-in type and activity

 After using the check-in command send a separate message into the channel for each of the following questions.
 Yes / no is fine but feel free to provide detail:
 1. Was the check-in process intuitive / convenient for you?